-- A single, national standard focused on protecting people from substantial harm is preferred because it would provide companies and customers with consistent, actionable notice of a data breach. - Notice requirements that are not related to prospective harm only burden companies and confuse customers with notifications that are not actionable.
-These requirements should be uniform, maintain consistent thresholds for reporting, and provide a reasonable notice timeframe. - The distinction between an account takeover and a data breach should be explicitly recognized in data breach statutes, with differentiated provisions and reporting methodologies.

-- Data rendered unusable by encryption, redaction, or any other security method or technology should be considered out of the scope of data breach policy because the risks of harm are not cognizable. - Data breach policy should only impact an entity if their network or system has been breached and acquisition of personally identifiable information has occurred.
+- A single, national standard focused on protecting people from substantial harm is preferred because it would provide companies and customers with consistent, actionable notice of a data breach. - Notice requirements that are not related to actual harm only burden companies and confuse customers with notifications that are not actionable.
+These requirements should be uniform, maintain consistent thresholds for reporting, and provide a reasonable notice timeframe. - The distinction between an account takeover and a data breach should be explicitly recognized in data breach statutes, with differentiated provisions and reporting methodologies. - Data rendered unusable by encryption, redaction, or any other security method or technology should be considered out of the scope of data breach reporting requirements because the risks of harm are not cognizable. - Data breach policy should only impact an entity if their network or system has been breached and acquisition of personally identifiable information has occurred.
 Reporting requirements that relate to unsuccessful attempts are not risk-based and will waste limited resources.
-Entities should not be held responsible for, or be required to rectify, breaches outside of their control or responsibility. - The statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other substantial harm.

-- Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish this criminal behavior. - Private rights of action, civil penalties, and other tools to encourage litigation will reduce the effectiveness of a data breach standard without providing substantive breach protections. - Policymakers should encourage good cyber hygiene, modern technology, leading industry practices, and highskilled cyber workers.
-Specifically, market-based incentives or safe harbors should be used to encourage companies to actively manage risks in accordance with widely accepted industry standards and best practices. - Companies should have adequate time for internal or external investigations, including by law enforcement, to determine the nature of an incident and whether it constitutes a data breach.
+Entities should not be held responsible for, or be required to rectify, breaches outside of their control or responsibility. - The statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other substantial harm. - Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish this criminal behavior. - Private rights of action, civil penalties, and other tools to encourage litigation will reduce the effectiveness of a data breach standard by discouraging reporting without providing substantive breach protections. - Policymakers should encourage good cyber hygiene, modern technology, leading industry practices, and high-skilled cyber workers.
+Specifically, market-based incentives or safe harbors should be used to encourage companies to actively manage risks in accordance with widely accepted industry standards and best practices. - Companies should have adequate time for internal or external investigations, including by law enforcement, to determine the nature of an incident and whether it constitutes a data breach. - Any requirements that vendors notify state IT agencies should follow existing law regarding breach notifications or the time period specified in the applicable terms of the contract between the state agency contractor and the state agency.